 - Working closely with the Excursions Manager and any Leisure Co-ordinators, sharing tasks in order to ensure the delivery of a well-organised, well-structured leisure programme.

-- Briefing activity staff on all aspects of their responsibilities, including detailed briefings in advance of each
+- Briefing activity staff on all aspects of their responsibilities, including detailed briefings in advance of each activity.

 - Managing the suitable allocation of staff to activities, excursions and transfers in liaison with other senior members of summer school staff.

 - Monitoring activity staff to ensure they are engaging with students and International Group Leaders to deliver a well-planned and well-executed leisure programme which meets LAL policies and procedures.

 - Seeking feedback from staff, students and International Group Leaders on the leisure programme, putting strategies in place to constantly improve the team’s delivery.

 - To take responsibility for all aspects of planning and delivering the activity programme.